How to Reduce Chronic Pain with Magnesium is now available in an audio format—press play to listen to this article or continue reading below.

 - Muscle Cramps

-Magnesium is helpful in reducing chronic nerve and muscle pain, as well as headaches.
+Magnesium helps decrease chronic nerve and muscle aches, as well as headaches.
 It acts as a 1NMDA receptor antagonist and blocks the NMDA receptor, resulting in its analgesic effect.

 I personally use magnesium for relief from permanent nerve damage and muscle spasms.
 I combine PEMF therapy with a topical magnesium lotion to limit the number and severity of headaches that stem from the base of my neck and spine.

-Adding a daily topical magnesium supplement to my pain management plan helps me reduce nerve and muscle pain.
-Magnesium also helps reduce the pain I experience from my intestines being strangled by adhesions.
+Adding a daily topical magnesium supplement to my pain management plan helps relieve nerve and muscle pain.
+It also helps reduce the pain I experience from my intestines being strangled by adhesions.

 There are quite a few ways to increase your magnesium levels.